try-fcp/k8s-lessons/docs/05-pod-port-forwarding.md

 > do not confuse with `port exposing`

 You can do a port forward within the `kubetctl` utility and access to POD/service port from your localhost.
-For example, let's start a container with ngink and try to open it on localhost:
+For example, let's start a container with nginx and try to open it on localhost:

 ```